Where do I get a school directory?

 When are parent conferences?

-Parent conferences are twice a year: October 31 - November 1 and March 23 - 24.
+Parent conferences are twice a year: October 31 - November 1.
 School is closed, but childcare is available for Preschool through Grade 5.

 How do I stay informed about school life?